The Soldier's Details

 Aussie had been selected at Singapore to work on the Burma end of the railway, with ‘A’ Force Green Force No. 3 Battalion.

-Climie first worked at Victoria Point, probably Tavoy then Kendau 4.8km, Thetkaw 14 km, Meiloe 75 km, Aungganaung 105km before being evacuated with most of the POWs in Burma to Thailand.
+Climie first worked at Victoria Point, possibly Tavoy then Kendau 4.8km, Thetkaw 14 km, Meiloe 75 km, Aungganaung 105km before being evacuated with most of the POWs in Burma to Thailand.
 Climie going to Tamarkan where he was to later on 27 March 1944 selected to work in Japan.
 This trip would be many months in the pipeline.
-The POWs were sent bn rail to Saigon, French Indo-China from where they were supposed to sail for Japan.
-They spent about 3 months here working on the docks and other local labouring jobs before being sent back to the rail head at Phom Penh to travel to Singapore.
-(The Japanese realised it would be futile to send any further shipping from this area as the US submarines had maintained a very successful blockade.)
+The POWs were sent by rail to Saigon, French Indo-China from where they were supposed to sail for Japan.
+They spent about 2 months here working on the docks and other local labouring jobs before being sent back to the rail head at Phom Penh to travel to Singapore.
+(The Japanese realised it would be futile to send any further shipping from this area as the US submarines had maintained a very successful blockade – one captain said he could walk all the way to Japan stepping on periscopes!)

 Yokohama War Cemetery, Japan.